v-rgrace/Viva/Viva/glint/setup/copilot-privacy.md

 <br>**Q:Can conclusions be drawn about individual employees based on the summaries or displays in Microsoft 365 Copilot in Viva Glint?**

-**A:** Since Copilot in Viva Glint only summarizes comments that the user is authorized to see in Glint, no additional insights about individual employees can be inferred beyond what is stated in those comments.
+**A:** Copilot in Viva Glint only summarizes comments that the user is authorized to see in Glint.
+No other insights about individual employees are inferred beyond what is stated in those comments.

 ## Integration with other Microsoft Viva applications